-10 Must-See Species When Birdwatching in the Galápagos
+From Blue-Footed Boobies to Mockingbirds: 10 Must-See Birds in the Galápagos

 The hardest part about birdwatching in the Galápagos Islands is convincing yourself that the wondrous creatures you’re seeing are actually real.
-I, for one, was amazed by my first sighting of a Blue-footed Booby because, unlike the birds back home, it didn’t flee.
+I, for one, was amazed by my first sighting of Blue-footed Boobies because, unlike the birds back home, they didn’t flee.
 “For any birdwatcher, it is a dream to be able to observe a bird without being afraid it will fly away,” says Galápagos native Aura Banda, who works as a Silversea Expeditions naturalist guide.
 “But that’s the Galápagos!” she states.

 Birdwatching in the Galápagos